Volunteer

 What They Do

-Provide therapeutic services to childhood victims of sexual abuse and programs aimed at preventing abuse.
+Provide therapeutic services to childhood victims of sexual abuse and their families, as well as community education programs aimed at empowering survivors and preventing future abuse.

 Volunteer Work Available